About Cataract Surgery

 Complications are rare and, in most cases, can be treated effectively.
 In a small proportion of cases, further surgery may be needed.
 Very rarely some complications can result in blindness.

-We hope this information is sufficient to help you decide whether to go ahead with surgery.
+We hope this information is sufficient to help you decide whether to go ahead with your cataract surgery Leicester with Stoneygate, the East Midland's only dedicated eye hospital.

 There are several lens choices available depending on your specific needs.